 \section{Conclusion and Future Directions}

-The near future of robotics will require multiple robots from different companies completing individual tasks to efficiently find collision-free paths in shared environments.
-It is unclear how to effectively do this due to each robot having its own interfaces and potential proprietary motion planning software.

-To the end, we show how we can use Conflict-Based Search \cite{sharon2015cbs} as a protocol.
+The future of robotics will require multiple robots from different companies completing individual tasks to efficiently find collision-free paths in shared environments.
+It is unclear how to effectively do this due to each robot having its own interfaces and motion planning software.
+To that end, we show how we can use Conflict-Based Search \cite{sharon2015cbs} as a protocol.
 The CBS Protocol solely requires agents to specify a single \texttt{plan()} API that takes in certain space-time constraints and returns a path with corresponding cost and space-time volume.
-We show how the CBS Protocol enables finding collision-free paths for a variety of solvers(A*, RRT, Direct Collocation, Diffusion, Reinforcement Learning), and is not limited to start-goal tasks but can work more broadly with arbitrary independent motion planning tasks.
+We show how the CBS Protocol enables finding collision-free paths for a variety of solvers (A*, RRT, Direct Collocation, Diffusion, Reinforcement Learning), and is not limited to start-goal tasks but can work with arbitrary independent motion planning tasks.

-\textbf{Future Work:} We believe that the CBS Protocol and AH-MAMP perspective open promising avenues for future research.
-From an industry perspective, we would like to see the CBS Protocol adopted and deployed on real heterogeneous systems with efficient solvers.
+\textbf{Future Work:} From an industry perspective, we would like to see the CBS Protocol adopted and deployed on real heterogeneous systems with efficient solvers.